30 CSS Hero Sections

 Terminal Dev Hero — preview

 Vintage-CRT terminal hero — phosphor green text + amber prompt on a warm beige paper backdrop.
-The 1970s computing aesthetic for a modern dev tool.

 06 / 30